KoljaB/RealtimeSTT/docs/ARCHITECTURE.md

 ## Final Transcription Path

 The final path is optimized for correctness and isolation from recorder state.
-The internal worker creates the selected engine through `create_transcription_engine()`, warms it with `warmup_audio.wav`, then receives `(audio, language, use_prompt)` requests through `SafePipe`.
+The internal worker creates the selected engine through `create_transcription_engine()`, warms it with `assets/warmup_audio.wav`, then receives `(audio, language, use_prompt)` requests through `SafePipe`.

 For each request, the worker calls: